mtlynch/mtlynch.io/_posts/2018-01-18-how-to-hire-a-cartoonist.md

 >The cat is in the audience, cheering, "Beautiful grappling!
 You soundly defeated that shoe."
 The audience is full but it's just a faceless crowd aside from the cat

-And Loraine sent me this initial sketch:
+And Loraine sent me this initial draft:

 {% include image.html file="mma-sketch.png" max_width="600px" alt="Sketch of MMA cartoon" img_link=true %}

-Right off the bat, the sketch was pretty close to what I wanted.
+Right off the bat, it was pretty close to what I wanted.
 I asked her to proceed with that sketch, and she sent me a more detailed version.
 We went a few rounds on minor fixes, but you can see the changes get smaller and smaller as we converge on the final design.

 <figure class="third">
   {% include image.html file="mma-v1.png" alt="MMA cartoon v1" img_link=true %}